Allergy information: What is Loratadine (Telfast)?

 Symptoms of hay fever

-The severity of hay fever symptoms vary from person to person.
+The severity of hay fever symptoms varies from person to person.
 The weather and pollen count can also be factors.
 Common symptoms of hay fever include:

 - a runny or blocked nose